Jet Moto 2: Gameplay

 Jet Moto 2 retains all of the basic gameplay from its predecessor.
 Players control hoverbikes which sit close to the ground and can be ridden over land and water.
 The courses in the game are designed to take advantage of this ability.
 Characters are split into teams, and bikes are adorned with logos of products such as Mountain Dew and JetSki, similar to real-life sponsored racing.
 The riders received an overhaul, with only a total of ten selectable characters being available, and subsequently only ten racers on the track at any given time.

 The number of tracks available greatly increased, with ten new tracks added plus the ability to unlock all of the tracks from the original game.
 Track designs are more varied in Jet Moto 2, with each level containing a unique theme rather than the shared themes of the original.
-The courses range from earthquake-damaged cities, to desert canyons, ice-covered mountains, a roller coaster, and several other themes.
+The courses range from earthquake-damaged cities to desert canyons, ice-covered mountains, a roller coaster, and several other themes.

 The difficulty was also increased in Jet Moto 2.
 In order to conserve CPU cycles for other things the developers used gameplay recordings in place of fully developed racer AI.
 As a result, most AI racers have a perfect run and any mistakes made by the player result in a quick loss of top racing positions.
-The PlayStation Greatest Hits version of the game, dubbed Jet Moto 2: Championship Edition further changed the gameplay mechanics.
+The Greatest Hits version of the game, dubbed Jet Moto 2: Championship Edition, further changed the gameplay mechanics.
 All Jet Moto tracks were immediately unlocked for the player.
 Additionally, the number of in-game racers would be reduced from ten to only four to allow the game to run at 30 frames per second.